herry13/nuri-lang/README.md

 [![Example 1](https://raw.githubusercontent.com/nurilabs/nuri-lang/master/examples/system1a.png)](https://raw.githubusercontent.com/nurilabs/nuri-lang/master/examples/system1a.png)

-In the above figure, assume that you have two services `service1` and `service2`, and a `client`.
+In the above figure, assume that we have two services `service1` and `service2`, and a `client`.
 The current state of the system (**left side**) is that `service1` is running, `service2` is stopped, and the `client` is referring to `service1`.
-Due to particular reason (e.g. maintenance on `service1`), you would like to change the configuration of the system as illustrated on the **right side** where `service1` is stopped, `service2` is running, and the `client` is referring to `service2`.
-However, you have a particular global constraints that should be maintained throughout configuration changes i.e. the `client` should always refer to a running service.
+Due to particular reason (e.g. maintenance on `service1`), we would like to change the configuration of the system as illustrated on the **right side** where `service1` is stopped, `service2` is running, and the `client` is referring to `service2`.
+However, we have a particular global constraints that should be maintained throughout configuration changes i.e. the `client` should always refer to a running service.

 #### Schemas